-Prerequisite(s): [(PHYS 123) OR (PHYS 200) OR (PHYS 211 and
+Prerequisite(s): PHYS 200 or PHYS 123 or (PHYS 211 and PHYS 212)

-PHYS 212)]

 Architecture Studio V: Hybrid

 Continued development of architectural principles of ARCH 202 through research and design of a project of hybrid program in the city.
 Students further their understanding of programming, urban design and the technical aspects of construction assemblies.
 The study of architectural and urban space, site and context, building composition and urban relationships are explored.
 Development of design process and skills of design communication and critical thinking are furthered.